Corvimae/dock-detector/README.md

 ## Auto-launch on Startup (OSX)

-Copy `com.acceptableice.DockDetector.plist` to `/Library/LaunchDaemons` and enter your user and group.
+Copy `com.covimae.DockDetector.plist` to `/Library/LaunchDaemons` and enter your user and group.